benmccallum/blip/README.md

 ```

 ## Roadmap
-- Give love and error handling to the laser page
+- Give love for error handling to the laser page
 - Fix issue with ishtml5 tester getting weird results (forbidden, etc)
 - Properly use lodash or drop it.
 - Validate that passing place into mutation/action and editing off that is good practice.